-C. ELIGIBILITY DEFINITIONS
+30 C. ELIGIBILITY DEFINITIONS

 - 1. A competitor is eligible to dance in the "Syllabus", "Novice" and/or "Pre-Championship" proficiency classifications until they accumulate three proficiency points.
-There is no limit to the number of proficiency points that may be accumulated in the "Open Amateur" level. - 45 2.
-A competitor receives one point when they either a) place first in their current classification when a quarter-final was danced, or b) dance in the final of a higher proficiency event where a quarter-final was danced. - 3.
-In the "Syllabus" categories proficiency points should be accumulated independently for each dance. - 4.
-The eligibility to compete in a classification is applied to individual amateur competitors and not the couple as an entity. - 51 5.
-An amateur couple is only eligible to compete in a classification if both members of the couple are eligible.

-- 6. An amateur competitor's eligibility is based on his/her accomplishments regardless of the number or length of partnerships they have had. - 7.
-It is the responsibility of all amateur competitors to ensure that they are eligible for the category in which they desire to dance. - 8.
-An amateur competitor may enter at most two consecutive proficiency classifications in any particular style and age group at a particular competition. - 9.
-An amateur competitor's ineligibility begins at the conclusion of the competition in which his/her third point was acquired.
-In this case the word "competition" refers to the entire event (generally a "weekend"). - 10.
-An amateur competitor's proficiency level as a Pro/Am shall not be used in determining his/her amateur proficiency level.
+There is no limit to the number of proficiency points that may be accumulated in the "Open Amateur" level. - 2.
+Proficiency points in one age division do not count or apply in any way towards ineligibility in another age division. - 3.
+A competitor receives one point when they either a) place first in their current classification when a quarter-final was danced, or b) dance in the final of a higher proficiency event where a quarter-final was danced. - 4.
+In the "Syllabus" categories proficiency points should be accumulated independently for each dance. - 5.
+The eligibility to compete in a classification is applied to individual amateur competitors and not the couple as an entity. - 6.
+An amateur couple is only eligible to compete in a classification if both members of the couple are eligible. - An amateur competitor's eligibility is based on his/her accomplishments regardless of the number or length of partnerships they have had.
+It is the responsibility of all amateur competitors to ensure that they are eligible for the category in - 8.
+It is the responsibility of all amateur competitors to ensure that they are eligible for the category in which they desire to dance. - 48 9.
+An amateur competitor may enter at most two consecutive proficiency classifications in any particular style and age group at a particular competition. - 50 10.
+An amateur competitor's ineligibility begins at the conclusion of the competition in which his/her 51 third point was acquired.
+In this case the word "competition" refers to the entire event (generally a 52 "weekend").